Galapagos penguin: El Niño and climate change

 The Galápagos penguin is a particularly vulnerable bird species due to its limited range on the Galápagos Islands.
 With a population of only about 1800, it remains on the endangered species list, and its population will likely fluctuate strongly in response to anthropogenic changes in the region.
-The primary danger to the Galapagos penguin is the climate phenomena known as El Niño.
-In 1982-83 and 1997–98, two strong El Niño events resulted in Galapagos penguin population declines of 77% and 65%, respectively.
-Additionally, the years 1965-66, 1968–69, 1972–73, 1976, 1986–87, 1991–92 and 1993 all had relatively weak El Niño events which were associated with slow population recovery.
-Conversely, during La Niña events when sea surface temperatures are lower than normal and the climate patterns shift, Galapagos penguin populations begin to recover.
-Anthropogenic climate change has been shown to increase frequency and intensity of El Niño events beyond levels of natural variability which negatively impacts the Galapagos penguin.
-Warmer temperatures caused by El Niño are associated with poorer female condition and lower adult bodyweights.
-The warmer temperatures of El Niño events result in a decrease in upwelling of the cold nutrient rich waters which decreases phytoplankton productivity and results in bottom up trophic disruptions that reduce the food availability for the Galapagos penguin.
+The primary danger to the Galápagos penguin is the climate phenomena known as El Niño.
+In 1982-83 and 1997–98, two strong El Niño events resulted in Galápagos penguin population declines of 77% and 65%, respectively.
+Additionally, the years 1965–66, 1968–69, 1972–73, 1976, 1986–87, 1991–92 and 1993 all had relatively weak El Niño events which were associated with slow population recovery.
+Conversely, during La Niña events when sea surface temperatures are lower than normal and the climate patterns shift, Galápagos penguin populations begin to recover.
+Anthropogenic climate change has been shown to increase frequency and intensity of El Niño events beyond levels of natural variability which negatively impacts the Galápagos penguin.
+Warmer temperatures caused by El Niño are associated with poorer female condition and lower adult body weights.
+Body conditions fluctuate along with the climate events, evidence showing that weight is enhanced during La Nina's cooler temperatures but body weight deteriorates during El Nino when surface level waters are warmed.
+Under severe conditions, the penguins can even suffer from starvation.
+This is due to the warmer temperatures of El Niño events resulting in a decrease in upwelling of the cold nutrient rich waters which decreases phytoplankton productivity and results in bottom up trophic disruptions that reduce the food availability for the Galápagos penguin.
 This lack of food leads to poor breeding success and a disproportionate female death rate, causing population decline and disrupting future recovery by creating uneven sex ratios in the populations.
-Predictive models suggest future El Niño events will increase in frequency and severity over the next century, posing further threats to the Galapagos penguin.
-If the pattern of El Niño events from 1965-2004 continues, there is a 30% chance of extinction for the Galapagos penguin.
+Predictive models suggest future El Niño events will increase in frequency and severity over the next century, posing further threats to the Galápagos penguin.
+If the pattern of El Niño events from 1965 to 2004 continues, there is a 30% chance of extinction for the Galápagos penguin.
 If the frequency of strong El Niño events were to double over this same time period, the chance of extinction would be 80%.